Skip to content

 A

-The most common causative drugs are sulfa drugs (antibiotics) and antiepileptic drugs (carbamazepine, phenytoin, lamotrigine), followed by NSAIDs and allopurinol.
-In recent years, reports due to ICIs (immune checkpoint inhibitors) have also increased 5)6).
-Eye drops (brinzolamide) can also induce systemic SJS/TEN 1).
+The most common causative drugs are sulfonamides (antibiotics) and antiepileptic drugs (carbamazepine, phenytoin, lamotrigine), followed by NSAIDs and allopurinol.
+In recent years, reports due to immune checkpoint inhibitors (ICIs) have also increased 5)6).
+Eye drops (brinzolamide) can also trigger systemic SJS/TEN 1).
 Onset after COVID-19 vaccination has also been reported 2).
 Specific HLA polymorphisms such as HLA-B58:01, HLA-B15:02, and HLA-A*02:06 determine susceptibility 8)12).

 Diagnostic Criteria

-SJS diagnostic criteria (3 mandatory items) 10): (1) Severe mucosal lesions at the mucocutaneous junction (hemorrhagic or congestive), (2) Erosions or blisters covering less than 10% of body surface area, (3) Fever ≥38°C. SJS is diagnosed when all three major items are met.
-Accessory findings include atypical target-like erythema multiforme, bilateral nonspecific conjunctivitis (corneal epithelial damage and/or pseudomembrane formation), and epidermal necrotic changes on histopathology.
+SJS diagnostic criteria (3 required items) 10): (1) Severe mucosal lesions at the mucocutaneous junction (hemorrhagic or congestive), (2) Erosions or blisters covering less than 10% of the body surface area, (3) Fever of 38°C or higher.
+SJS is diagnosed when all three major items are met.
+Accessory findings include atypical target-like erythema multiforme, bilateral nonspecific conjunctivitis (with or without corneal epithelial damage and pseudomembrane formation), and epidermal necrotic changes on histopathology.

-TEN diagnostic criteria (3 mandatory items) 10): Blisters, epidermal detachment, or erosions covering more than 10% of body surface area, exclusion of staphylococcal scalded skin syndrome (SSSS), and fever ≥38°C.
+TEN diagnostic criteria (3 required items) 10): Blisters, epidermal detachment, and erosions covering more than 10% of the body surface area, exclusion of staphylococcal scalded skin syndrome (SSSS), and fever of 38°C or higher.

 Even cases diagnosed as SJS may progress to TEN during the peak phase, so reassessment is necessary after initial evaluation 10).